nbu52/Data601-popHealth3-COVID-19/README.md

 Supplementary files 1, 2 and 3:
-Its a Jupyther notebook file, once all the csv are download it will run along with the html files.
+Its a Jupyther notebook file, once all the csv are download, run notebook.

-Poster:
+There are html files for each Supplementary files 1, 2 and 3, download and open.

+Poster and Investigation of countries:
 PDF file